within our lives

 3.6 Mature prayer

-God, and its intimacy matures, it becomes easier to move into
+God develops, and its intimacy deepens, it becomes easier to move into

 advanced prayer.
 I